TamilGeekGirl/TamilSandhiNeuroSymbolicAI/NeuralToolkit/bestMBARTmodel.md

 # Best mBART Model for Tamil Sandhi Correction (Panbu Thokai)

-This repository contains the tokenizer and model configuration files for the best-performing mBART model fine-tuned to detect and correct Sandhi errors in Tamil *Panbu Thokai* constructions.
+This repository contains the tokenizer and model configuration files for the best-performing mBART model fine-tuned to detect and correct Sandhi errors in Tamil *Panbu Thokai* scenarios.

-The model is part of the **TamilSandhi** neuro-symbolic AI framework for morphophonemic correction in Tamil.
+The model is part of the **TamilSandhi** neuro-symbolic AI framework for sandhi error correction in Tamil.
 It is intended for research use and reproducibility.
 Model weights are included here in `safetensors` format.

 ---